CiscoDevNet/roomdevices-macros-samples/Working From Home/README.md

 Automatically sets your Webex status when you use a certain device, eg at home or in the office.
 This means you can easily tell your colleagues whether you are physically at the office or working from home that day.

-This is possible since a Cisco device registered to Webex will synchronize the user statis.
+This is possible since a Cisco device registered to Webex will synchronize the user status.

 If you are lucky enough to have a personal device both at the office and at home, you can install the extension on both devices with a different message appropriate for each place.